p2000t/M2000/README.md

                        0 - Don't use SHM   1 - Use SHM
 ```

+### Configuration file (optional)

+If present in the emulator's directory, the `M2000.cfg` configuration file will be loaded and parsed. \
+This is a plain text file containing optional command line options.
+Options can be separated with spaces, tabs or returns.

 ## Keyboard emulation

 There are two keyboard mappings available in M2000: